marcinczeczko/presentations/knotx-vertx/slides/distributed.md

 # Demo <!-- .element: class="fragment fade-in" style="color: red;" -->

 note:
+- out-of-box clustering support
+- pluggable clustering manager, default is hazelcast based (in-memory gird)
+- high availability mode
+  - automatic failover support
+  - when a module fails in one node, it will automatically start on another node on the cluster
-each vertx application can discover each other - you don't need to do anything demo - ha - with server and bare instance
+- each Vertx application can discover each other when running on cluster
+- you don't need to do anything except specifing deploy with cluster mode